 Incorporate a Career Assignment into your Curriculum

 Students become more motivated and interested in their studies if they know more about their field and available career opportunities.
 Adding career exploration to your class will help make the connections between academics and the world of work for your students.
+Consider using or adapting one of the professional development assignments to supplement your students’ experience.
 For example, you can have your students:

 - Write a resume and/or cover letter and schedule an appointment for a career advisor to critique.